1899

 - February 9, 1905 – The Metropolitan asks for the passage of an ordinance permitting AE&C trains to operate over the “L” to the Fifth Avenue Terminal and the Metropolitan to operate over the tracks of the AE&C to the Desplaines River

-- August 27, 1908 – Chicago, Wheaton & Western Railway is incorporated
+- August 27, 1908 – The Chicago, Wheaton and Western Railway is incorporated

-- September 21, 1909 – The Chicago, Wheaton & Western Railway begins service with AE&C third rail equipment over what would later be known as the Geneva branch.
+- September 21, 1909 – The Chicago, Wheaton and Western Railway begins service with AE&C third rail equipment over what would later be known as the Geneva branch.
 Trains only operate as far as West Chicago

-- October 28, 1910 – Chicago, Wheaton & Western Railway is deeded to the Aurora, Elgin & Chicago Railroad
+- October 28, 1910 – The Chicago, Wheaton & Western Railway is deeded to the Aurora, Elgin & Chicago Railroad

 - March, 24, 1913 – Fire destroys the general offices in Wheaton